 Feed a fully grown adult dairy with 10-15kg (tuber and green leaves) per day, gradually increasing the quantity.

 4-7 kg per animal is suitable for Sheep and goats.
-On days when feeder beets are fed to animals, you can reduce only half of their distribution.
+When feeder beets are fed to animals, you can reduce only half of their distribution.
 Fodder beets can also be cut and dried in sunlight and stored.